Living Resource

 Open weight

 You can download and run the weights, but the full training data and recipe are not completely reproducible.
-This is where most high-performing "open" models sit today.
+This is where most high-performing "open" models sit today — including families under permissive licenses (Apache 2.0 / MIT) and those under community or modified licenses.

 Read the license carefully